 More articles

-This guide will show you how to complete the setup for Sound Alerts in Prism Live.
+This article will show you how to use the Elements Widgets in the Sound Alerts Scene Editor.

 Posted by Mr. Leeroy